2. Easy Transport Options

-3. More Things To Do at Chiang Mai than Sukhothai
+3. More Things To Do in Chiang Mai

 Chiang Mai is Thailand’s 4th biggest but 2nd most visited city.
 This means that it is well primed for tourism.
-If you are planning to spend a few extra days after or before Loy Krathong/Yi Peng, Chiang Mai could be the better option for you.
+If you are planning to spend a few extra days after or before Loy Krathong/Yi Peng checking out the local sites, then Chiang Mai is the better option.

-Here is a list of things you can combine your Loy Krathong trip within Chiang Mai.
+Here is a list of things you can also do in Chiang Mai after experiencing Loy Krathong.

-Chiang Mai is leading the way in animal welfare when it comes to elephants with a number of fantastic ethical elephant sanctuaries to visit.
+Chiang Mai is leading the way in elephant welfare with a number of fantastic ethical elephant sanctuaries to visit.
 For nature lovers, Chiang Mai a must-visit destination.

-Northern Thailand is known for having some of the best local cuisines in the kingdom so what better place to learn to cook the famous Lanna food than in Chiang Mai itself?
+Northern Thailand is known for having some of the best local dishes in the kingdom so what better place to learn to cook the famous Lanna food than in Chiang Mai itself?

-Doi Inthanon is the highest mountain in Thailand, located in the Chom Thong District of Chiang Mai.
-The mountain grounds boast ultra-impressive waterfalls as well as the famous Royal Twin Pagodas.
-Here sits the most immaculately kept gardens.
-Standing at over 2000 meters above sea level, you will be treated to as good a view as you will find anywhere in Thailand.
+Doi Inthanon is the tallest mountain in Thailand and is located in the Chom Thong District of Chiang Mai.
+The mountain grounds contain impressive waterfalls as well as the famous Royal Twin Pagodas.

-For those that like to enjoy heading out in the evenings, Chiang Mai is by far the better choice.
-There are various options in the city to keep you entertained from live shows to cocktail bars, rooftops, and nightclubs, there is a little something for everyone in Chiang Mai after dark.
+For those who enjoy heading out in the evenings, Chiang Mai is by far the better choice.
+There are various options in the city to keep you entertained from live shows to rooftop bars and nightclubs.
+There is a little something for everyone in Chiang Mai after dark.
 Learn more about top things to do in Chiang Mai.

 Disadvantages of Choosing Chiang Mai over Sukhothai